Mattbar/CS381/README.md

 The Ruby version of the program is basically taking the same approach except this version contains some added features.
 The user has the ability to pass in a string of characters that should be restricted from a valid password, along with a string of characters that will be randomly selected from to replace "illegal" characters should they be contained in the generated password.

+The ML version follows simalar steps the the two other progarams with slight modifications. with the use of a helper function we create a list of random numbers between 33-126. in order to ensure the list of intigers is different for every time you run the program we have a seed function that creates a random seed value based from the seconds from epoc. since ML cannot handle that large of a value we must reduce it, we reduce it by 1.5 billion in this case.
+We then take our list of random intigers and convert them into chars.
+We then implode that list to create our password string.

 #### Learning Resources